Phase transitions in a three dimensional $U(1) \times U(1)$ lattice London superconductor: Metallic superfluid and charge-4e superconducting states: Model

-We briefly review the physics of a two-component $U(1) \times U(1)$ superconductor with individually conserved condensates, coupled only by the gauge field i.e. in the absence of Andreev-Bashkin (i.e. mixed gradient) terms.
+We briefly review the physics of a two-component $U(1) \times U(1)$ superconductor with individually conserved condensates, coupled only by the gauge field, i.e., in the absence of Andreev-Bashkin (i.e., mixed gradient) terms.
 In the London limit the free energy may be read off from Eq. \eqref{Eq:Charged_and_neutral_modes},

-The important new physics arising in the model \eqref{gl2} compared to single-component GL model is that the lowest-order topological defects with a $2\pi$ phase winding only in one phase $\theta_i$ have a logarithmically diverging energy per unit length, while vortices where both phases have $2\pi$ winding have finite energy per unit length.\cite{prl02,babaev1} Under certain conditions vortices where both phases wind, i.e. (1,1), can proliferate without triggering a proliferation of the simplest vortices $(1,0)$ and (0,1).
+The important new physics arising in the model, Eq. \eqref{gl2}, compared to single-component GL model is that the lowest-order topological defects with a $2\pi$ phase winding only in one phase $\theta_i$ have a logarithmically diverging energy per unit length due to a neutral supercurrent, while vortices where both phases have $2\pi$ winding have finite energy per unit length.\cite{prl02,babaev1} Under certain conditions vortices where both phases wind, i.e., (1,1), can proliferate without triggering a proliferation of the simplest vortices $(1,0)$ and (0,1).

 Consider now a composite (1,1) vortex.
-Such an excitation, if vortices in two components share the same core, has nontrivial contribution to the following terms in the free energy (\ref{gl2})
+Such an excitation, if vortices in two components share the same core, has nontrivial contribution to the following terms in the free energy, Eq. (\ref{gl2}):

 If the (1,1) vortex has phase windings around a common core, it can be mapped onto a vortex in a single component superconductor.
 Then, by increasing electric charge one can make the energy cost of a vortex per unit length in a lattice London superconductor arbitrarily small (because the vortex energy depends logarithmically on the penetration depth which is in turn a function of electric charge).
 Thus, in a lattice London superconductor the critical temperature of proliferation of the vortices can be arbitrary small if the value of the electric charge is sufficiently large.
-Therefore, in the two-component model (\ref{gl2}) one may, by increasing the value of electric charge, proliferate (1,1) vortices without proliferating individual vortices (1,0) or (0,1).
+Therefore, in the two-component model, Eq. (\ref{gl2}), one may, by increasing the value of electric charge, proliferate (1,1) vortices without proliferating individual vortices (1,0) or (0,1).
 The latter two produce a phase gradient in the gauge invariant phase difference $\theta_1-\theta_2$.
 This features a stiffness which is not renormalized by the proliferation of the (1,1) vortices.